juancampa/smith/README.md

 **Initialization:** The agent creates a new task based on the user's specified objective, adds it to a list of tasks (state.tasks), and begins execution.

-**Task Target Processing:** An embedding vector is generated from the target text.
+**Preparing the tools:** An embedding vector is generated from the target text.
 Subsequently, a query is conducted to identify functions that correspond with this vector.

 **Predefined Tools:** Certain tools (such as ask, tell, sleep) are predefined.
 These tools serve as auxiliary functions for interacting with the user or managing the program's flow.